lgherard/training-test/README.md

 # training-test
-This is a training repository fot the Rep Research training at NCEAS
+This is a training repository for the Rep Research training at NCEAS

 I like

 - Cumbia
 - Reggae
 - Tango

+racing campeón